 Therefore, using drones to add more depth, immersion and excitement to your live stream can only be a good thing!
 In a climate of remote working and connecting, anything that will boost the experience will benefit your business massively.

-Furthermore, using drone filming will make your live stream seem less like a… well, a traditional ‘live stream’.
+Furthermore, using drone filming will make your event live stream seem less like a… well, a traditional ‘live stream’.
 The latter is often a single, stable camera that doesn’t differ in shot, risking a dip in viewer attention.
 Instead, drone videography can transform your live stream into a potentially boring experience to one that’s engaging and exciting.

 3. You can use drone videography for behind-the-scenes filming